 always @(posedge clk) full <= next_count == depth; always @(posedge clk) empty <= next_count == 0;

-For the memory pointer, if we are writing, then we use the location pointed to by the count and if we are reading then we will use the location one before.
+For the memory pointer, if we are writing, then we use the location pointed to by the count, and if we are reading, we use the location one before.

 wire [log2_depth-1:0] ptr = writing ? count [log2_depth-1:0] : (count [log2_depth-1:0])-1;

 Writing to the memory is simple enough.
-If we are writing and not reading then we write the current top of stack into the RAM.
-The top of stack will be replaced with what we are pushing onto the stack.
+If we are writing and not reading, we write the current top-of-stack into the RAM.
+The top-of-stack will be replaced with what we are pushing onto the stack.
 If we are writing and reading, we don’t want to write anything.
 The top of stack register will do all the work in this case.

 reg [width-1:0] mem [depth-1:0]; always @(posedge clk) if (writing && !reading) mem[ptr] <= tos;